 To prepare the consolidated financial statements in accordance with IFRSs the Group management has to make estimates and assumptions concerning the future.
 Actual results may differ from these estimates and assumptions.
 In addition management has to make judgments in the application of the accounting principles.

 These estimates mainly relate to revenue recognition and the valuation of trade receivables.

 The projects delivered and services rendered by the Group are often large, complicated and financially significant.
 The Group management has to make judgments concerning the circumstances and conditions related to customer projects that may affect the timing of recognitions of project revenue and profitability of the project in its entirety.
 Such factors include assignment of sufficient number of skilful employees to each project or for example factors in the functioning of international and especially emerging markets that may partly lie out of control of the Group or the customers.
 The completion of projects often requires new technical solutions that may cause unpredictable problems, delays and additional costs.

-Other new or amended standards and interpretations have no effect on the consolidated financial statements.
+New or amended standards and interpretations published by IASB, with effetive date 1.1.2020, have no effect on the consolidated financial statements.